Council on American–Islamic Relations: 2009 to present

 In 2021 the director of the San Francisco branch of CAIR, Zahra Billoo, gave a speech in which she denounced a two-state solution to the Israeli-Palestinian conflict and stated that "We need to pay attention" to the ADL and Hillel, "because just because they are your friends today, doesn't mean that they have your back when it comes to human rights."
 Later on in her speech, Billoo told the audience to "know your enemies".
 Her remarks prompted Jonathan Greenblatt, CEO of the ADL, to accuse Billoo of promoting white supremacist rhetoric.
-On December 11, CAIR responded by defending Billoo's remarks.
+On December 11, CAIR supported Billoo's remarks.

+In October 2025, CAIR-Ohio Director, Khaled Tuurani, participated in an online conference hosted by the Al-Zaytouna Center in Beirut which included Majed al-Zeer, a Hamas official who was designated by the US government in 2024 as a Specially Designated Terrorist for his role in Hamas fundraising efforts.
+The two reportedly appeared on separate panels.
+The title of the event was, "Palestinians Abroad and Regional and International Strategic Transformations in the Light of Al-Aqsa Flood."

+In December 2025, president Donald Trump made anti-Somali comments about Somalis and Somali-Americans, calling them garbage, and saying he wants all Somalis to be deported back to the Horn of Africa.
+In the aftermath, some female Somali Americans or female Horner Americans in Minnesota have stated that they've been religiously harassed with comments about their hijab, and others have been sexually assaulted by members of the U.S. ICE agency.
+In response, an official press release by CAIR stated that it condemned Trump's comments about people of Somali descent, referring to the comments as "vile".
+In late December 2025, United States Director of National Intelligence, Tulsi Gabbard referred to a conference that CAIR attended earlier in 2025 that she alleged "issued a call to action to use American legal and political systems to implement Sharia law".

 Projects and media

 Local CAIR chapters such as the Michigan chapter organized a "Remember Through Service" campaign which was a video and billboard media campaign which featured positive representations of Muslim-Americans including a Muslim first responder during the September 11 World Trade Center events.

 Litigation

 Workplace discrimination

 One of the largest categories of cases CAIR deals with is workplace discrimination.
 CAIR has filed successful civil rights litigation on behalf of Muslim Americans who suffered employment discrimination due to their religion, including police officers and hospital workers.
 CAIR also filed an amicus brief on behalf of the plaintiff to the Supreme Court of the United States for Equal Employment Opportunity Commission v.
 Abercrombie & Fitch Stores, in which the Court ruled 8–1 that refusing to hire a woman because she may wear her hijab at the workplace amounts to religious discrimination in hiring.